ckrapu/ckrapu.github.io/_posts/2025-07-26-i-know-you-didnt-write-that.md

 This is all to say one thing - I will always know when you didn't write it.
 Alternately, perhaps I really like you and think you have potential, so I am sending you this message prematurely so that you don't accidentally trigger a peeve of mine.

 Why do I seem to be taking this so personally?
 Well, it's mostly an issue of time.
 My life is busy.
-I have children, a demanding job, and personal aspirations.
+I have children, a job, and personal aspirations (just kidding, that ended in '22).
 When I want information to help you, enable you, or supervise you, I want it in the most efficient format possible.
 Invariably, this means that you spend at least a modicum of effort whittling down and throwing out the parts that aren't important.

 LLMs are very good at producing output, but they are not a substitute for you.